vojtapolasek/vojtux/TESTING.md

 - Each item should be announced by Orca, no matter if moving forward or backward among items.

 - Each item should be announced with a meaningful name, i.e. providing information so that the user can deduce its purpose.
 Bad example is announcing only "menu", "icon".

+## TC 16

+### Description:

+Ensure that information spoken by Orca is correctly presented on braille devices.

+### Setup:

+- Connect a braille display to the VM.

+- Boot into desktop environment of the Vojtux live image.

+### Steps:

+- Press key combination ctrl+alt+d.

+- Keep pressing down arrow while moving over items.

+### Expected results:

+- After pressing the ctrl+alt+d, the display should show "Icon View Layered Pane".

+-After pressing down arrows, the display should read the following based on the focused icon:

+    - "Computer icon"

+    - "Liveuser's icon"

+    - "Install to hard Drive desktop entry"

+    - "Trash icon"

+## TC 16

+### Description:

+Ensure that brltty displays information displayed on text virtual consoles.

+### Setup:

+- Connect a braille display to the VM.

+- Boot into desktop environment of the Vojtux live image.

+### Steps:

+- Press CTRL+ALT+F2.

+    - Note: Press CTRL+ALT+F1 to return to the graphical console.

+### Expected results:

+- The braille display should show "liveuser-localhost login:"